-What Apple has said about the bigger iPhone
+What Apple has said about a bigger iPhone

 Apple CEO Tim Cook hasn't ruled out the possibility of a bigger iPhone.
-In April, during Apple's quarterly earnings call, Cook said: "My view continues to be that the iPhone 5 has the absolute best display in the industry.
+In April 2013, during Apple's quarterly earnings call at the time, Cook said: "My view continues to be that the iPhone 5 has the absolute best display in the industry.
 We always strive to create the very best display for our customers."

-"Some customers value large screen size, others value also other factors, such as resolution, colour quality, white balance, brightness, reflectivity, screen longevity, power consumption, portability, compatibility apps, many things," he continued.
+"Some customers value large screen size, others value also other factors such as resolution, colour quality, white balance, brightness, reflectivity, screen longevity, power consumption, portability, compatible apps, many things," Cook continued.

 "Our competitors have made some significant trade-offs in many of these areas in order to ship a larger display," Cook said.
-"We would not shop a larger-display iPhone while these trade-offs exist."
+"We would not ship a larger-display iPhone while these trade-offs exist."

-During the D11 conference in May, Cook repeated his thoughts about the bigger iPhone.
+During the D11 conference the following month, Cook repeated his thoughts about a bigger iPhone.
 "A large screen today comes with a lot of trade-offs," he said.
-"Customers are clearly looking at the size, but they also look at things like: 'Do the photos show the proper colour?' the white balance, the reflectivity, battery life, brightness, the longevity of the display.
+"Customers are clearly looking at size, but they also look at things like: 'Do the photos show the proper colour?' the white balance, the reflectivity, battery life, brightness, the longevity of the display.
 There are a whole bunch of things that are very important."

-So, Apple could be hard at work trying to banish those trade-offs in order to be able to launch a top-quality iPhone with a bigger display at some point.
+It's likely that Apple is hard at work trying to banish those trade-offs in order to launch a top-quality iPhone with a bigger display at some point.
 After all, it has been almost a year since Cook said those things.

-In addition, Barclays Capital's Ben Reitzes has said that Apple needs to launch an 'iPhablet' because he expects the larger phone market to dominate smartphone shipment growth into 2015.
+Barclays Capital analyst Ben Reitzes has said that Apple needs to launch a bigger iPhone because he expects the larger phone market to dominate smartphone shipment growth into 2015.

 Bigger iPhone release date

-There has been some speculation to suggest that the bigger iPhone will arrive before the iPhone 6 does, possibly in the first year of 2014.
+There has also been some speculation to suggest that the bigger iPhone will arrive in the first half of 2014 before a second, 4in iPhone later in the year.

-A note from previously accurate research firm KDB Daewoo Securities that was released in February claimed that Apple is working on two new iPhones, both of which will be significantly bigger than the current 4in iPhone.
+A note from previously accurate KDB Daewoo Securities released in February claimed that Apple is indeed working on two new iPhones, but that both of those will be significantly bigger than the current iPhone.

-Oddly, the report suggests that, rather than launching with iOS 8 installed, the devices will run iOS 7.2 at launch.
-Does this mean we'll see an iPhone launch earlier than the usual September time-frame?
+Oddly, the report suggests that, rather than launching with iOS 8 installed, both devices will be running iOS 7.2, which again hints at an earlier than September launch.

 Bigger iPhone leaked images